Millions of Canadians have life insurance, but roughly 70% of them are not sure if their policy would give their family adequate financial protection.

 How much does term life insurance cost?

 Many factors impact the cost of life insurance, like your age, gender, and health, and the specifics of the policy you pick.
-For a healthy person in their thirties, a 20-year term policy with a $400,000 payout may cost around $20 a month.
+For a healthy person in their thirties, a 20-year term life insurance policy with a $400,000 payout may cost around $20 a month.
 That’s less than the cost of a cup of coffee a day!

 You may not be able to pinpoint how much life insurance coverage you need down to the penny.
-However, with the right insurance calculator, or having conducted a needs analysis with a certified insurance broker you can easily get a good estimate of how much protection your family needs.
+However, with the right life insurance calculator, or having conducted a needs analysis with a certified insurance broker you can easily get a good estimate of how much life insurance protection your family needs.
 Adequate life insurance cover, in turn, ensures your loved ones will be able to live comfortably when you’re no longer there to provide for them.

 - What if I have life insurance through my employer?